 Some areas may have additional disposal fees, depending on the material your old porch was.

 While most porches have roofs, you can install an awning instead.
 Awnings have a range of costs, depending on the type and style.
-Metal awnings can cost around $800, while retractable awnings average more than $3,000.
+Metal awnings cost around $400 to $1,200, while retractable awnings cost $500 to $4,000.

 If your porch is wide enough to have seating, you may choose to have it built-in.
 This has a wide range of costs, depending on the material, sizing, and how many seats.
 Costs typically start at around $500 to $1,000 and can go much higher, depending on the different variables.